A Guide to Creating Skirmish Maps

 Map Style: Asymmetric or Symmetric

 Warlords Battlecry originally established itself with the use of asymmetric maps.
 Asymmetric maps are very difficult to balance, whereas symmetric maps are nearly always perfectly balanced.
 Sometimes, players want the former but at other times, they want the latter.
 There is no correct style; it depends entirely on your own personal preferences.
 However, the type of style you choose impacts the way in which the map can be played.
-Asymmetric maps are unfair by nature and hence can’t be used for balanced, competitive games.
+Asymmetric maps are unfair by nature and hence are much harder to use for balanced, competitive games.
 Symmetric maps on the other hand may be fair, but are useless for missions.
+Pseudo-symmetric maps have near the fairness of symmetric maps but also have a great deal of creativity.

 As asymmetric maps can take any form, there is no particular method of creating them.
 Missions can challenge players in numerous ways by modifying simple things such as the way the player starts the game or by changing rules such as the win condition.
 Any part of a mission can proceed from any other.
 Players can discover a base to use, lose that base to an invading force and then ferry across to another part of the map in order to escape or to rebuild what they once had.
 By using special events and NIS script, you can incorporate effective RPG features and even portray a story consisting of one or more missions.
 A series of missions is called a campaign, and these can make use of the world map which comes with the game.
 For more information on events and NIS script, read the manual located in The Protectors/Manual/NIS files explained.
 Campaign locations and options do not have a guide as of yet, but you can see how these function in each campaign’s respective xcr file (this will require you to obtain an xcr editor which you can find on the Warlords Battlecry wiki in the Tools section).